 For some riders, serious cycling training starts on January 1st.
-For others, it starts on December 1st or earlier.
-I personally believe riders with ambitions of riding at top level (not necessarily pro level) should begin their winter training in November, but I also know that some riders prefer to not put too much pressure on their shoulders too early.
+For others, it begins on December 1st or earlier.
+I believe riders with ambitions of riding at the top level (not necessarily pro level) should start their winter training in November.
+Still, I also know that some riders prefer not to put too much pressure on their shoulders too early.

 What is the right time to begin structured winter training?

-For most serious riders with ambitions for elite level riding, I suggest November 1st as a deadline for structured winter training.
+I suggest November 1st as a deadline for structured winter training for most riders with ambitions for elite-level riding.

-If you begin later than primo November, it’s still possible to reach great performance.
+If you begin later than primo November, it’s still possible to reach outstanding performance.

-There is absolutely no magic about November 1st – in my opinion there is a little more magic about November 8th because it’s my birthday.
+There is no magic about November 1st – in my opinion, there is a little more magic about November 8th because it’s my birthday.

 However, my point is that it takes time to build performance, so your ambitions for early spring races should reflect what time your serious winter training begins.